oneiric/vld/mfc/README.txt

        way is to use the copy of dbghelp.dll included with VLD (version 6.3).
        Place the included copy of the DLL in the directory where the executable you are debugging resides.
-     * Windows Server 2003...
-I don't know about.
-But I'm fairly certain it ships with a newer version of dbghelp.dll, so Windows 2003 users probably don't need to do anything with the DLL.
+     * Windows Server 2003 users also should already have a new enough version of dbghelp.dll in WINDOWS\system32.
+So, if you're running Windows Server 2003, you don't need to do anything with the dbghelp.dll included with VLD.

-  2) The Debug Help Library header file (dbghelp.h) won't compile unless you have a recent Platform SDK installed.
+  2) VLD also depends on the Debug Help Library header file (dbghelp.h).
+This header file won't exist unless you have a recent Platform SDK installed.
 I recommend installing the Windows XP SP2 Platform SDK.
 This SDK is compatible with Windows XP, Windows 2000, and Windows Server 2003.
 If you're debugging an application for Windows Server 2003, the Windows Server 2003 Platform SDK will probably work as well, but I haven't tried it myself so I can't guarantee it will work.
 Both of these SDKs can be downloaded from Platform SDK Update.

-  3) Once you have the Platform SDK installed, you'll need to make Visual C++ aware of where it can find the updated headers and libraries.
-To do this, add the "include" and "lib" subdirectories from the Platform SDK installation directory to the include and library search paths in Visual C++:
+  3) Once you have the Platform SDK installed, you'll need to make Visual C++ aware of where it can find the Debug Help Library header file.
+To do this, add the "include" subdirectory from the Platform SDK installation directory to the include search path in Visual C++:
      * Visual C++ 7: Go to Project Properties -> C/C++ -> General -> Additional
        Include Directories and add the "include" subdirectory from the Platform SDK.
 Make sure it's at the top of the list.
-Do the same for the "lib" subdirectory, but add it to Library Directories instead of Include Directories.
      * Visual C++ 6: Go to Tools -> Options -> Directories.
 Select "Include
        files" from the "Show Directories For" drop-down menu.
 Add the "include" subdirectory from the Platform SDK.
 Make sure it's at the top of the list.
-Do the same for the "lib" subdirectory, but add it to the "Library files" list instead of the "Include files" list.

-  4) VLD also depends on a couple of other header files (dbgint.h and mtdll.h) that will only be installed if you elected to install the CRT source files when you installed Visual C++.
+  4) VLD also depends on one other header file (dbgint.h) that will only be installed if you elected to install the CRT source files when you installed Visual C++.
 If you didn't install the CRT sources, you'll need to re-run the Visual C++ installer and install them.
-If you are not sure whether you installed the CRT sources when you installed Visual C++, check to see if dbgint.h and mtdll.h exist in the CRT\src subdirectory of your Visual C++ installation.
+If you are not sure whether you installed the CRT sources when you installed Visual C++, check to see if dbgint.h exists in the CRT\src subdirectory of your Visual C++ installation directory.
 If those files are missing, or you don't have a CRT\src directory, then chances are you need to re-install Visual C++ with the CRT sources selected.

+  5) Make sure that your Visual C++ installation's CRT\src subdirectory is in the include search path.
+Refer to step 3 for instructions on how to add directories to the include search path.
+The CRT\src subdirectory should go after the default include directory.
+To summarize, your include search path should look like this:

+       C:\Program Files\Microsoft Platform SDK for Windows XP SP2\Include
+       C:\Program Files\Microsoft Visual Studio\VCx\Include
+       C:\Program Files\Microsoft Visual Studio\CRT\src

+     In the above example, "VCx" would be "VC7" for Visual Studio .NET 2003 or "VC98" for Visual Studio 6.0.
+Also, the name of your Platform SDK directory might be different from the example depending on which version of the Platform SDK you have installed.

 Once you've completed all of the above steps, your build environment should be ready.
 To build VLD, just open the vld.dsp project and do a batch build to